Waifu-im/waifuim.py/README.md

 ## Usage
 For now, you can only use WaifuAioClient which is async.
 Maybe a sync client will be released in the future.
+Most of the methods returns an Image instance, the attributes are the same from the ones returned by the API.

 ### Examples with WaifuAioClient
 ```python